aishaprograms/100-days-of-code/log.md

+# 100 Days Of Code - Log - Take II
+### Day 1: January 4, 2017

+**Today's Progress**: Started on a Rails blog.
+Learning Rails after Node/ Express is going to be exciting!!

-# 100 Days Of Code - Log
+# 100 Days Of Code - Log - Take I (finished 35 days)

 ### Day 1: January 4, 2017